-A pathologist (a doctor who is an expert in body cells) will then examine the sample, and pass information about your particular type of tumour to the rest of the team caring for you.
+A neuropathologist (a doctor who is an expert in body cells, especially in diagnosing diseases of the nervous system and the brain) will then examine the sample, and pass information about your particular type of tumour to the rest of the team caring for you.
 This means that they know what type of tumour you have, and how best to treat it.

 Classifying brain tumours into grades

 Brain tumours aren’t all the same.
 They are graded – or put into groups - from 1 to 4 - depending on how fast they will probably grow.
 A pathologist – an expert on disease and what causes it - examines cells from tumours on a microscope, looking to see if the sample is healthy, or if there are any abnormalities.
 They then classify them into the relevant grade, 1 being the slowest-growing and 4 being the fastest.
 (Pathologists also work on research on the positive side of medicine, helping to develop treatments for a wide range of conditions.)